rushabhk04/Celebritty-Influence--Todays-Youth/README.md

     python3 sentiment.py

-    4) timeSeries/trends
+    4) time-series/trends

     python3 trends.py

-    For running plot that shows comparison between reddit and youtube in toxicity using --modern hate speech:- python3 mhs-plots.py
+    For running a plot that shows comparison between Reddit and youtube in toxicity using --modern hate speech:- python3 mhs-plots.py

     --for generating politics comments binned hourly
     python3 politics_comments.py

     **Note:
-    We are collecting data for politics subreddit from 3rd of November to 17th November instead of 1st November to 14th November, we had a word with professor during the lecture regarding the same and he approved it.
+    We are collecting data for the politics subreddit from the 3rd of November to the 17th of November instead of the 1st of November to the 14th of November, we had a word with the professor during the lecture regarding the same and he approved it.

-    All plots will be stored under plots directory.
+    All plots will be stored under the plots directory.
 We have run each kind of plot once and stored it just in case.

-    **NOTE: For  data that was to be collected between 1st and 14th.
-Due to vm problems there is no data on 5th and 6th and some inconsistencies that we had spoken to the professor in class.
+    **NOTE: For  data that was to be collected between the 1st and 14th.
+Due to the VM problems, there is no data on the 5th and 6th, and some inconsistencies that we had spoken to the professor in class.

-    Other than that we had run the project several times after the vm was restored for testing purposes and that's why you may see a spike on that date.
-Also, on 17th a spike is seen as after our first demo we were advised to do some changes in scheduling and we tested the same again.
+    Other than that we had run the project several times after the VM was restored for testing purposes and that's why you may see a spike on that date.
+Also, on the 17th a spike was seen as after our first demo we were advised to make some changes in scheduling and we tested the same again.

-In this part of the project we have developed an interactive tool including various analysis based on the data that was collected.
-All the HMTL files should be under templates folder
+In this part of the project, we have developed an interactive tool including various analyses based on the collected data.
+All the HMTL files should be under the templates folder

-The code structure :-
+## The code structure:-

-1-app.py- This file contains code which is based on the flask modules.
-By running this file, it activates routes to different analysis given below.
+1-app.py- This file contains code that is based on the Flask modules.
+Running this file activates routes to the different analyses given below.
 2-comparative.py- This file contains code which is based on the number of posts from Reddit and YouTube and here the comparison is made.
-3-influence.py- This file contains code which connects to MongoDB and generate plots based on the likes, comments for various celebrities for Reddit and YouTube.
+3-influence.py- This file contains code that connects to MongoDB and generates plots based on the likes and comments of various celebrities for Reddit and YouTube.
-4-sentiment.py- This file contains code which is using NLTK technique for NLP to find toxicity and influence of celebrities on people life's for generes such as music, entertainment and sports.
+4-sentiment.py- This file contains code that uses using NLTK technique for NLP to find toxicity and influence of celebrities on people's lives for genres such as music, entertainment, and sports.
-5- static folder contains images, plots and styles used in our website.
+5- The static folder contains images, plots, and styles used in our website.
-6- template contains html files for all the three analysis.
+6- The template contains html files for all three analyses.

 We performed three main types of analysis on celebrities and their overall impact:-
 1) Comparative